-||Council President Rupert Hammond-Chambers moderates the "Taiwan’s Economic Strategy and Regional Economic Trends" panel at “Annual Symposium 2017: Upgrading US-Taiwan Relations for the 21st Century,” an event hosted by the Global Taiwan Institute, in Washington, D.C.
+||Council President Rupert Hammond-Chambers moderates the "US-Taiwan Economic Cooperation" panel at “Annual Symposium 2018: Reassuring and Reinforcing US-Taiwan Relations,” an event hosted by the Global Taiwan Institute, in Washington, D.C.

 ||The Council and the Taipei Economic & Cultural Representative Office (TECRO) co-host the “U.S.-Taiwan Business Forum,” bringing together business leaders from Taiwan and the United States to examine the future of our bilateral economic and commercial relationship, in Washington, D.C.

-||Council President Rupert Hammond-Chambers travels to Taiwan and Hong Kong to meet with government officials and business leaders, and to promote bilateral trade and business relations
+||Council President Rupert Hammond-Chambers travels to Taiwan to attend the opening of the new American Institute in Taiwan (AIT) facilities in Taipei on June 12, 2018, and to meet with members, government officials, and business leaders to promote bilateral trade and business relations.